In Which I am Back in the Saddle

 I see this pop up in many different ways.
 Dave Gaider (lead writer on Dragon Age 1 & 2) used to say “I can’t recommend that you get a job in the way I got a job, because that way no longer exists.”
 There isn’t one path into writing video games, but many.
 This box should be checked with “yes, I’ve spent a lot of time trying to make stuff like yours work for an audience.”

 Generally, you’re going to be competing with people who have experience in video games or in closely related fields.
-Bioware hired people who used to be:
+BioWare hired people who used to be:

 * Video game writers who worked elsewhere in the industry